 When sourcing new materials we prioritise to work with suppliers we trust.
 As a small business we can't do everything at once, but we are constantly working on making our supply chain more transparent and environmentally friendly (minimising transport routes, establishing direct and long-lasting relationships with suppliers).
 It's an ongoing process.

-Most of our products are made with Cupro, Tencel and Organic Cotton.
-All three materials are biodegradable and are environmentally-friendly.
+Most of our products are made with Cupro and Tencel.
+Both materials are biodegradable and are environmentally-friendly.
 In addition, we also have our Upcycled collection, which re-uses leftover Indian sari fabrics that would otherwise be thrown away.

 Cupro (Bemberg) is made from remnants of the cotton industry.
 Many of our garments are made from this seemingly "waste".
 Our cupro fibres are produced by the Asahi Kasei company and is OEKO-TEX certified.
 This high-quality fabric has a silky-soft feel, is durable and environmentally friendly at the same time.